Inflectra/rapise-documentation/docs/Guide/web_auto_waiting.md

 ## Important Notes

-1. **Action-Specific Feature:** Auto-Waiting is only invoked when performing actions such as `DoClick` or `DoSetText`.
+1.  **Action-Specific Feature:** Auto-Waiting is only invoked for actions such as `DoClick` or `DoSetText`.
 It does not apply to object search methods like [Navigator.Find](/Libraries/Navigator/#find), `SeS(id)`, or [Navigator.SeSFind](/Libraries/Navigator/#sesfind).

 2.  **Assumes Object Existence:** Auto-Waiting operates under the assumption that the target object exists.
 If you need to wait for an object to be created or appear in the DOM, use methods like `SeS(id)` or [Navigator.SeSFind](/Libraries/Navigator/#sesfind).
 These methods respect the global `Object Lookup Attempts` and `Object Lookup Attempt Interval` settings.

 ## Fine-Tuning Auto-Wait Logic

 Auto-Wait relies on standard application UI behavior.
 However, some UI frameworks are designed in ways that require tweaking the default logic.
 For example, a framework might cover the entire screen with an invisible frame that captures all inputs and clicks, then forwards them to a specific element.
-From the Auto-Wait point of view, the target element is not interactable because it is covered by another element.
+From Auto-Wait's perspective, the target element is not interactable because it is covered by another element.
 In such cases, we may want to relax the default limitations.

 There are two ways to fine-tune the logic.
 The first is to disable a specific check globally.
-The second, more powerful method, is to completely override the auto-wait checker logic with a custom function.
+The second, more powerful method, is to completely override the Auto-Wait checker logic with a custom function.

 ### Override Probing

 For simple cases where a specific check consistently fails due to your application's design, you can disable it entirely.
 This is done by defining a `Navigator.autoWaitOverride` object.
-This object can have properties corresponding to the internal checks, and setting a property to `true` forces Auto-Wait to assume that check has passed.
+This object can have properties corresponding to the internal checks, and setting a property to `true` forces Auto-Wait to assume that the check has passed.

 The available properties are: